 Skip to main content

 Earlier this year, IFAC’s Professional Accountants in Business (PAIB) Advisory Group held its first meeting under my term as chair on the African continent in Cape Town, South Africa, hosted by the South African Institute of Chartered Accountants (SAICA).
-Recognizing that in an increasingly interconnected and rapidly changing global economy, the role of accountants is evolving, the theme for the meeting was Accounting for A Better World.’
+Recognizing that in an increasingly interconnected and rapidly changing global economy, the role of accountants is evolving, the theme for the meeting was Accounting for A Better World,’ inspired by the ACCA’s agenda for action driven by advocating for a better world through accountancy.
 This theme underscores the pivotal position accountants occupy in driving sustainable business practices, fostering transparency, and contributing to the economic and social well-being of communities worldwide.
 The agenda focused on several key areas, including enhancing the accountancy profession's role in Africa's transformation and development, strengthening the talent pipeline, and innovative approaches to expanding access into the profession.
 Discussions also highlighted the importance of integrated performance management, integrated thinking at the board level, and the impact of AI on business transformation.

 pic-paibag-group-2024